Here’s how to repurpose a white paper into a slide deck, part 4 of our ongoing series.

 About a dozen slides should be enough for this flavor.

 Let’s consider a numbered list with five points.
-By this formula, you will need:
+Going by this formula, you will need:

 - 1 or 2 slides at the start